pioneers/PieCentral/runtime/docs/workflow.rst

       git rebase -i <source>

     First, the base of your current branch is moved onto the ``HEAD`` of the ``<source>`` branch, as if all the branches are merged sequentially.
-    Second, an interactive session will start that will allow you to squash many smaller, related commits into one or edit commit messages.
+    Second, an interactive session will start that will allow you to squash many smaller, related commits into one or edit commit messages; follow the provided instructions.
     For large features, this is preferable to squashing the entire branch when merging, since some of the history is preserved.

   - Alternatively, run: